 You may be entitled to Housing Benefit or Universal Credit to cover all or some of your housing costs if you are on a low income.
-If you to your Housing Officer or Housing Assistant. need to claim, your Housing Officer can help you to fill in forms or to arrange for someone to help you.
+If you need to claim, your Housing Officer can help you to fill in forms or to arrange for someone to help you.